alexandrutomescu/complete-contigs/README.md

 This places the executable *complete-contigs* in the directory *bin*.

-If you want to install the program for removing non-maximal contigs, In *src directory*, run
+If you want to install the program for removing non-maximal omnitigs, In *src directory*, run

 	make maximality